 We're here to provide you with online information for stress management, mindfulness, and boosting your overall mental health.
-We provide online Resilience Lab appointments for students as well as weekly guided meditation sessions on Wednesdays from 2:30-3:00pm via Zoom.
+We provide online Resilience Lab appointments for students as well as weekly guided meditation sessions in the Spring and Fall semesters.
 We provide regular updates on our Facebook, Instagram, and Twitter pages as well as on VCU's TelegRAM.

 Check out this Google Doc with additional resources to help boost your mental health.

 Schedule a one-on-one appointment in our Virtual Resilience Lab!